tjntomas/Send-blueotooth-remote-event-to-Home-Assistant/README.md

 `SG.Ltd SG Control Mic Keyboard` located in the path /dev/input/event3

 # 2 Edit the `config.yaml` file
-Copy the name to the devices list in the config.yaml file and edit all other relevat entries in the config file.
+Copy the name to the devices list in the config.yaml file and edit all other relevant entries in the config file.

 # 3 Build and run the docker container
 Make sure the build.sh and run.sh scripts are executable by `sudo chmod +x build.sh && sudo chmod +x run.sh` Now build the container with `./build.sh`

+# 4 Edit the path to your config.yaml file
+Edit the `run.sh` file and change the line
+`-v /home/dev/py/bt_remote:/config \`
+change `/home/dev/py/bt_remote` to the local path where you store the config.yaml file.

+# 5 Run the container
-If the build was successful (You can ignore any pip version warning) procced to run the container with `./run.sh`
+Now run the container with `./run.sh`